wagtail/wagtail-gitpod/README.md

 Gitpod [prebuild](https://www.gitpod.io/docs/prebuilds) reduces wait time, by installing dependencies and running builds **before** you start a new workspace.

-Unfortunately, these prebuilds work as a cache.
-You could encounter a prebuild with outdated packages.
+Unfortunately, prebuilds work as a cache.
+If you could encounter a prebuild with outdated packages.
+Open an issue.

-If that is the case, you can [trigger a new prebuild](https://gitpod.io/#prebuild/https://github.com/wagtail/wagtail-gitpod).